 ___________________________________________________________________________________________

 Little Nut Vendor Co., c.
 1935, 7 1/2".
-At less than 8" tall, this is one of the shortest vending machines ever made.
-The top and bottom are cast iron and the midsection is aluminum.
-The back looks like the front except for the seam and the lack of a mechanism.
+This is one of the shortest vending machines ever made.
+The top and bottom are cast iron on both versions shown above.
+The midsection is aluminum on the left machine and steel on the right machine.
+The back of the machine looks like the front except for the seam and the lack of a mechanism.

-This is a hard model to find and all of the few other examples I've seen have had midsections made of steel and painted green.
-The etched aluminum midsection on this one sets it apart from the norm and is the only one I've seen like this.
+This is a hard model to find and all of the few other examples I've seen are like the one on the right, with steel bodies painted green and roofs and baseplates painted red.
+The etched aluminum midsection on the left machine sets it apart from the norm and is the only one I've seen like this.
 I'd wanted a Nut House for a number of years but my interest waned as the price climbed to a level I thought was a bit insane.
 I also came to realize that figural machines don't float my boat, and I was explaining that to a friend at a Chicagoland show when this appeared on the table beside us and I said "excuse me" and bought it.
 Speaking of a bit insane....

 ___________________________________________________________________________________________